MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.56 Instagram

-Validation will be successful if the user can successfully share an image from the app via Instragram.
+Validation will be successful if the user can successfully share an image from the app via Instagram.

 #### 4.2.56.1 Instagram

-We will use an Instagram account to verify that information from our app is sent and posted to the Instragram account.
+We will use an Instagram account to verify that information from our app is sent and posted to the Instagram account.

 ### 4.2.57 Custom Images and Icons